 To get an overview of the status of EGI infrastructure input was requested from the project-wide activities involved in user support, form the NGIs.

-The milestone has two main parts, one dealing with technical infrastructure (chapter 3) used and one part dealing with the user support workflows and processes (chapter 4).
-Both these parts then have subsections dealing with the project-wide (3.1, 4.1) and the NGI activities (3.2, 4.2).
+The milestone has two main parts, one dealing with technical infrastructure used (chapter 3) and one part dealing with the user support workflows and processes (chapter 4).
+Both of these parts then have subsections dealing with the project-wide (3.1, 4.1) and the NGI activities (3.2, 4.2).

 The technical infrastructure relies heavily on the GGUS helpdesk system as a central integration platform which all other tools (regional or topical) need to interface in order to allow structured communication between the various partners in the user support activity.
 The TPM, EGIs first line support works exclusively in the GGUS system, all other project-wide support groups at least show up as responsible units even if they do their work in a different tool that interfaces GGUS.
-Some project-wide groups, like the TPM and the COD are well established, whereas in other areas like the community support, where the changes from EGEE to EGI were much more drastic, the full picture is only just starting to develop.
-The sections describing these areas of support therefore are still a bit vague in this first edition of this milestone.
-The second edition will hopefully show a clearer picture there.
+Some project-wide groups, like the TPM and the COD are well established, whereas in other areas such as community support, where the changes from EGEE to EGI were much more significant, the full picture is only just starting to develop.
+The sections describing these areas of support therefore carry less detail in this first edition of this milestone.
+The second edition will therefore present more detail andshow a clearer picture.

-Roughly a third of all NGIs answered to the request for input for this milestone and their answered vary in detail and complexity.
+Approximately a third of all NGIs answered the request for input into this milestone and their answers vary in detail and complexity.
 This is to be expected at the beginning of a new project.
-NGI that formed in countries that played an active role in EGEE of course have better developed infrastructures already in place on which they can build their NGI.
+NGIs that formed in countries that played an active role in EGEE inevitably have better developed infrastructures already in place on which they can build their NGI.
 During the first year of the project we expect the situation to change significantly as more of the newer and smaller NGIs catch up.
 The second edition of this milestone will show the progress made during year one of the project.
 Generally a large variation in the implementation of the NGI support workflow and tools is to be expected and does not pose a problem as long as the interfaces to EGI are properly functioning.

 In compiling this milestone several issues that could not be dealt during the first few months of the project were discovered.
 They are summarised in the conclusions and progress on these issues will be reported in the second edition of this milestone.